Shopify vs WooCommerce: Which Platform Fits Your Business?

 Factors to Consider

-Think about your growth plans, too.
+Think about your growth plans, too — we cover many of these decisions in our common eCommerce development FAQs.
 Shopify automatically scales its infrastructure, making it a great option for businesses expecting fast growth without the hassle of technical management.
-On the other hand, WooCommerce allows for more flexibility in scaling, but you’ll need to actively manage your hosting and resources [1][3].
+On the other hand, WooCommerce allows for more flexibility in scaling, but you’ll need to actively manage your hosting and resources.

 Examples of Success